PixelVengeur/pixelvengeur.github.io/_posts/2024-04-07-truenas-and-active-directory.md

 If you `mkdir` a folder, it doesn't matter the group owner and user owner of it, when you `mount` a share to said folder, it will override those properties to use the UID and GID of the user that mounted the share.
 If your share is mounted at boot (as I like to do myself), it will be `root root`.
 Unless you do everything as root (!), then you'll be put in the `everyone else` bucket when accessing files in the share.
 You might or might not be OK with that, but it is something to keep in mind if you get write errors on your share.

-One last thing and I'm done with Linux permissions I swear. <br> If you run containers, via Docker for example, each container is running as a certain user inside the container.
+One last thing and I'm done with Linux permissions I swear: <br> If you run containers, each container is running as a certain user inside the container.
 If you mount an NFS share, or an SMB share, via a docker compose file for example, the same UID/GID matching problems apply.
 And maybe even more problems, because the user inside the container might need to access files on the host system as well, where those checks will also be performed.

 All of these reasons are why a central authentication system was the solution I believed I needed for my issues.

 ## Active Directory
 ### What is it?
 Active Directory is Microsoft's souped up version of LDAP (**L**ightweight **D**irectory **A**ccess **P**rotocol).
 It's a Windows Server role that allows for central management of users and machines in a Domain.
-Key features include setting permissions on resources (be they virtual like file shares or physical like printers), automatically configuring newly joined Windows machines to your liking, as well as managing identification and authentication.
+Key features include setting permissions on resources (be they virtual resources like files in network shares, or physical resources like printers), automatically configuring newly joined Windows machines to your liking, as well as managing identification and authentication.
 And this last part is what I am personally interested in.

 ### Deploying Active Directory
 In order to use Active Directory, you will need a Windows Server machine, and thus, a Windows Server License.
 I am lucky enough to get offshoots from work, but in the case of almost anyone else, you will be limited to either the 180 days trial version (renewable up to 5 times for a total of 3 years using `slmgr /rearm`)...
 Or you could sail the high seas :pirate_flag:.
 You don't need the Datacenter edition license, the only extra thing it does is allow for unlimited virtualisation, which we won't use anyway.
 It doesn't change anything if you do get it though.

-Either way, get the most recent version you can get (2016, 2019 or even 2022).
+Either way, get the most recent version you can get (2016, 2019, 2022 or even 2025).
 Active Directory is a thing since Windows Server 2000, but the older the version, the least secure it is, and the least likely it is to be compatible with other things you might want to link it with.
 Provision about a 60 GB hard drive for it, if you make it a VM.

 Once you have your Windows Server installed (with a desktop environment), and optionally activated its license, the first thing I'd do is look for updates.
 Then I'd set a static IP for that machine.
 Do it on your DHCP server, but do it on the machine too.
-If power gets cut out and the machine boots back up before your DHCP server finishes initialising, it will get its adress anyway.
+If power gets cut out and the machine boots back up before your DHCP server finishes initialising, it will still be adressible via IP.
 Then set a hostname in Server Manager, and you're good to start.

 > To set a static IP, execute `ncpa.cpl`, right click your NIC and choose `Properties`, `Internet Protocol Version 4`, `Use the following IP address` and set the address, netmask and gateway you wish there
 {: .prompt-tip}